cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-request-a-quote/README.txt

 If you want to see a demonstration version of the premium plugin, you can see that in [this page](https://plugins.yithemes.com/yith-woocommerce-request-a-quote/).
 Browse it and try all options available so that you can see how your plugin looks like.

-= What are the main changes in plugin translation? = Recently YITH Woocommerce Request A Quote A has been selected to be included in the "translate.wordpress.org" translate programme.
+= What are the main changes in plugin translation? = Recently YITH Request a Quote for WooCommerce A has been selected to be included in the "translate.wordpress.org" translate programme.
 In order to import correctly the plugin strings in the new system, we had to change the text domain form 'yit' to 'yith-woocommerce-request-a-quote'.
 Once the plugin will be imported in the translate.wordpress.org system, the translations of other languages will be downloaded directly from WordPress, without using any .po and .mo files.
 Moreover, users will be able to participate in a more direct way to plugin translations, suggesting texts in their languages in the dedicated tab on translate.wordpress.org.
 During this transition step, .po and .mo files will be used as always, but in order to be recognized by WordPress, they will need to have a new nomenclature, renaming them in: